-The US Department of Defense is reportedly working with the startup Scale AI for testing artificial models for military use.
+The US Department of Defense is reportedly working with the startup Scale AI to test artificial intelligence models for military use.

 Scale AI will create a framework of tools and data that the Pentagon can use to evaluate language models.
 The framework will be able to be used to "measure model performance, provide real-time feedback to warfighters, and create specialized public domain evaluation suites for testing AI models in military support applications," the San Francisco-based startup says.